Law and Economics

 a.
 Basic Concepts in Economic Reasoning

 A more efficient allocation is one that increases the net value of resources.
 Efficiency in the allocation of resources is distinguished from equity, which is concerned with justice in the distribution of wealth.
 Because some people value specific goods higher or lower than others, economic efficiency can often be raised through voluntary transfers of goods.
-The most obvious example of an efficiency promoting transfer is that of a freely entered into contractual relationship.
+The most common example of a transfer promoting efficiency is that of a freely entered into contractual relationship.
 Because one party to the transaction values money more than the item owned, and the other values the item owned more than the asking price, the exchange produces a net gain in economic goods.
 Each person ends up better off than before.
-Some economists have gone so far as to argue that such a contractual exchange is often morally optimal because it works both with Kantian and utilitarian theories of morality.
+Some economists have gone so far as to argue that such a contractual exchange is morally optimal because it works within both Kantian and utilitarian theories of morality.
 They argue that it works with Kantian theories because a contract is thought to represent a good example of interaction between free and rational agents.
-It works with utilitarianism because the idea of wealth maximization intuitively seems to translate into more utility.
-In any case economists have a variety of terms to describe possible outcomes of economic exchanges.
-For instance “Pareto optimality” is defined as a point where resources are allocated such that no one is willing to trade further.
-As such Pareto optimality is the eventual endpoint of a series of “Pareto superior” moves.
-A Pareto superior change makes at least one person better of without making anyone worse off.
-Because no one is worse off after the trade there are no losers in Pareto improvements.
-Somewhat counterintuitively, there may be many different Pareto optimal endpoints.
-Further, because there are many obstacles to freely contracted exchanges (some will be discussed below) economists have developed the concept of “Kaldor-Hicks efficiency.”
-Kaldor-Hicks efficiency, or “potential Pareto superiority,” results when the overall economic gains outweigh the losses.
-In other words, the gains in economic efficiency are large enough that the winners could, if they had to, compensate the losers in the new allocation of goods and still remain better off.
+It works with utilitarianism because the idea of wealth maximization intuitively translates into more utility.

 b.
 How Law Can Encourage Economic Efficiency